4lefts/decoy-school-2/README.md

 npm run develop
 ```

-** N.B need to change application url in OAuth apps in github developer settings when setting a proper url **
+**N.B need to change application url in OAuth apps in github developer settings when setting a proper url**

 ### To do

 - css for i.e. 11 - grid stuff obviously doesn't work.
 Button grids, people grids, sidebar position, tocs.
+- cookie consent notice.
 - login (github account) for Donna (and new Steph)
 - links (check all), docs - curriculum documents, links to these.